l33tname/blog/_posts/2014-08-28-my-db9-adapter.md

 ![old laptop](/blog-bilder/2014-08-28-my-db9-adapter.jpg)

-The laptop run still Debian 6 and everything work as expected.
-O.O
+The laptop still runs Debian 6 and everything is working as expected. o.O